 - Disclaimer and organisational-based policy

-If security is a top priority, you might also want to include:
+If you’re looking to make your cards extra secure, you might also want to include:

 - A visible watermark overlay

-- A holographic logo such as such available using Magicard’s HoloKote.
+- A holographic logo such as Magicard’s HoloKote

 - A UV watermark overlay